donomii/throff/README.md

 Throff is a dynamically typed, late binding, homoiconic, concatenative programming language, taking inspiration from Forth and Joy.
 It has all the features of a modern language - [closures, lexical scopes](http://praeceptamachinae.com/post/throff_variables.html), [tail call optimisations](http://praeceptamachinae.com/post/throff_tail_call_optimisation.html), currying, and continuations.

-It has an optional type system (still in development), and everything is a function, even language constructs like IF and FOR, which can be replaced and extended with your own versions.
+It supports actors, and everything is a function, even language constructs like IF and FOR, which can be replaced and extended with your own versions.
 It uses immutable semantics wherever possible to provide safe and secure threading and continuations.
 There is almost no lexer/tokeniser, and no parser in the traditional sense.
 Commands are fed directly into the engine to be executed.
 The programs are written _backwards_.

 Throff is still in development.
 The basic language is complete and can be used for minor tasks e.g. text processing.
 However things like errors and some programmer friendly features like arity tracking are still in progress.